Mustafa7Ibrahim/easix/README.md

 Easix offers a variety of extensions to make your Flutter development easier and more productive.
 These extensions include:

 - [x] Converting a string date to a human-readable date format
+- [x] Converting a Datetime to a human-readable time
 - [x] Formatting DateTime objects to yyyy-MM-dd format
 - [x] Formatting TimeOfDay objects to HH:mm:ss format
 - [x] Adding padding to widgets, allowing customization of height, width, or both

+### useful functions

+- [x] convert any list with a date property to a sorted list of dates, where it will be sorted by the date property in the list items.

 ### Error Handling